NashTech-Labs/Selenium-with-Tessaract-OCR/README.md

 `mvn clean -Dtest=ImageTesting test`

-Note:- For Linux users, it is recommended to have tesseracr OCR installed on your local machine.
+Note:- For Linux users, it is recommended to have tesseract OCR installed on your local machine.
 Please execute the command mentioned below to install it.

 `sudo apt-get install tesseract-ocr`